Pflugerville, Texas: Incorporation and growth

-Efforts to incorporate Pflugerville culminated in the holding of an election on July 24, 1965.
+Efforts to incorporate Pflugerville culminated in an election on July 24, 1965.
 A total of 102 votes were cast, with 60 (58.8%) supporting the proposition and 42 (41.2%) opposed.
-The town incorporated under a commission form of government.
+The town was incorporated under a commission form of government.
 On April 4, 1970, an election was held that changed the form of government from commissioner to aldermanic, providing for an elected mayor and five aldermen.

 Pflugerville's population began to rebound after its incorporation, and by the 1970 census, it stood at 549.
 That figure had risen to 745 by 1980.

 A weekly newspaper, the Pflugerville Pflag, began publication in 1980.

 During most of the 1980s, new development made Pflugerville one of the fastest-growing cities in Texas.
 Estimates from the late 1980s were as high as 3,900.
-Although the boom was slowed by a statewide recession, Pflugerville's population grew to 4,444 in 1990.
+Although a statewide recession slowed the boom, Pflugerville's population grew to 4,444 in 1990.

-1990 to present
+1990 to 2000s

 Throughout the 1990s, the city of Austin experienced a rapid rise in its population.
 This was also the case in suburban areas surrounding the city.
-Pflugerville more than doubled in size by the next census, in 2000.
+Pflugerville more than doubled in size by the next census in 2000.
 Since then, Pflugerville has grown by approximately 20,000, with the total number of residents approaching 40,000 as of 2008.
 The 2010 Census placed Pflugerville's population at 46,936, but with annexations since the 2010 census, the U.S. Census Bureau estimates it to be 59,245 as of July 1, 2016.
-According to data from the 2000, 2010 and 2017 population estimates compiled by the U.S. Census Bureau, Pflugerville has the largest percentage black population out of all suburban cities in the Austin metro.
+According to data from 2000, 2010, and 2017 population estimates compiled by the U.S. Census Bureau, Pflugerville has the largest percentage black population out of all suburban cities in the Austin metro.

 Pflugerville elected its first Hispanic Mayor, Victor Gonzales, in 2016.

+2000 to 2023

+As of 2021, the population of Pflugerville continues to grow rapidly, reaching a total of 66,884.